September 12, 2022

 What Is R401A and Why Is It Better for the Environment?

 R401A does not deplete the earth’s ozone layer.
 Also known as Puron, R401A is a non-ozone-depleting hydrofluorocarbon (HFC).
-As more consumers throughout the country switch to R401A, air conditioners in general use will have a far lesser toll on the environment.
+Switching to R401A will mean that air conditioners will have less impact on the environment.

 Can I Still Buy R22 if My Current Air Conditioner Needs a Recharge?